I went to a GMG Playtest Event!

 One Piece -2022 (Japan Release)

-It feels weird to me that One Piece has technically been around longer then everything else on this list, mostly because I just started playing it, but whatever.
+It feels weird to me that One Piece has technically been around longer than everything else on this section of the list, mostly because I just started playing it, but whatever.

 It’s great, and I have no complaints, except that I might have called it something else.